Get

 A Dog’s Sleep Pattern

 While dogs’ sleep patterns are similar to humans, there are some key differences.
-Let’s examine the two primary canine sleep cycles.
+Let’s examine the two main canine sleep stages.

 Stage One

 When they first fall asleep, dogs enter slow-wave sleep (SWS), which is sometimes also called non-rapid eye movement (NREM) sleep.
-During this phase, electrical brain activity changes as the body relaxes into restorative rest.
+During this phase, electrical brain activity changes as the body slowly tunes into restorative rest, but the muscles are still active.

-You’ll know your pup is in SWS when they’re breathing deeply and rhythmically.
+You’ll know your pup is in SWS when they’re breathing calmly.
 This is a light sleep, and your pet will wake easily if there are unexpected sounds.

 Stage Two